 In 1966, the 1st Armoured Personnel Squadron worked with the 5th Battalion, Royal Australian Regiment (5RAR), and 105 Battery, Royal Australian Artillery, to establish the 1st Australian Task Force base at Nui Dat.

 APC crews could expect to spend lengthy periods away from the Nui Dat base.
-While away, the men would spend much of their time in vehicles that in effect became their home when on operations.
+While away, the men would spend much of their time in vehicles that effectively became their home during operations.

 Unfortunately, APCs were very vulnerable to mines and their thin armour made them targets for recoilless rifle fire and rocket-propelled grenades.